 January heatwave,

-blessed fires that bring
+blessed flames bring

-sacred heat.
+suffocating heat.

-June monsoons
+June monsoons,

-Great waves come to claim
+King waves claim

-the children who never had time
+children who never had time

 to learn how to swim.

-On the shoreline,
+On the shoreline

 leaving in their wake